Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: MarinaGreen, Shutterstock

-While Spinone puppies tend to be moderately rambunctious, adults are usually very laid back.
-They look incredibly wise and tend to live up to their looks quite well, being the fact that they are intelligent and slow-paced.
+While Spinone puppies tend to be moderately rambunctious, adults are usually very laid-back.
+They look incredibly wise, intelligent, and slow-paced.
 They have long, coarse hair with a very dapper-looking beard.
 They began as a pointing breed and have come quite a long way from where they started.

 Spinones may look a bit rough around the edges.
-These dogs were used in the field and are impeccable hunting companions.
-Off the job, they are kind, passive dogs who love naps on the front porch—or even on the couch.
+They were used in the field and are impeccable hunting companions.
+Off the job, they are kind, passive dogs who love naps on the front porch or on the couch.
 Because of their bloodlines, they love the outdoors.
 So, while you may have no trouble coaxing them inside for a midday cuddle, they need plenty of time to explore their surroundings.

 9. Dachshund